ElisaLegnani/PhotorealisticRendering/docs/scene.md

 # How to create a scene description

 Give instructions to the code on the scene you want to render in a .TXT file.
+To have a better meaning of the objects and their parameters, look at their full descriptions in the documentation[link] .

+In the [`examples/render` directory](https://github.com/ElisaLegnani/PhotorealisticRendering/tree/master/examples/render), there are some examples to look for inspirations.

 *Note*: define variables as follows: